 It’s true!
 Video is quickly becoming one of the most important forms of content marketing and its presence could make or break your optimization efforts.

 Before we break down exactly how video can improve your organic page ranking, let’s talk a little more about what SEO actually is.

 Search engine optimization is what you do to grow your visibility on search engine results pages.
-The higher your website ranks, the better — it means more people will see your page when they search a relevant query, click through to your website, read your content, and get to know your brand.
-It’s not an exact science, but optimizing your website content and structure could ultimately drive more conversions than any of your other digital marketing efforts.
+The higher your website ranks, the better—it means more people will see your page when they search a relevant query, click through to your website, read your content, and get to know your brand.
+It’s not an exact science, and the best practices change frequently, but optimizing your website content and structure could ultimately drive more conversions than any of your other digital marketing efforts.

 In a noisy world, SEO is one of the best ways for businesses to be seen by their target audiences.
 Remember, when people use search engines, they’re doing a targeted search.
 They’re actively looking for what you’re offering, so making sure your site is the first one users see should be a crucial part of your digital marketing strategy.

 A high ranking in search engine results can lead to increased traffic, brand awareness, and sales for a business.
 SEO can also help to establish a business as an authority in its industry, as well as improve the user experience of a website.